 The London Coliseum has played host to some truly iconic operas and composers since its launch in 1904.
 Some of the top operas presented in the theatre include The Royal Hunt of the Sun, Anna Karenina, The Mask of Orpheus, From Morning to Midnight, Thebans, Marnie, Satyagraha, The Death of Klinghoffer, The Gospel According to the Other Mary and many others.
 The London Coliseum has also become home to three legendary composers, Janacek, Handel and Britten.

-In April 2020, the venue will be hosting Hairspray.
-If you're planning on watching either of the shows, we have exactly the thing for you.
+In December 2021, the venue will be hosting Nutcracker.
+If you're planning on watching the show, we have exactly the thing for you.
 Our London Coliseum seating plan guide has all the information you'd need to make your experience truly special.

 Address: St Martin's Ln, London WC2N 4ES, UK